MarjhonMatalog/Matalog_WildWatcher/README.md

 By using Tkinter it can present a structure of the interface clearly like the data.
 Tkinter provides built in widgets like the buttons, scrollbars, entry boxes, which can save the user the time and effort when putting the data needed in a sighting.
-Therefore the use of Tkinter makes the system more interactive.
+Therefore makes the system more interactive.

+   •	Partial Function from functools, it allows to bind certain function in the system.
+We can this in action in delete_acc.
+   The used of partial is to bind the user to the ask_yes_no function without accidentally calling it.
+There the button will only work if pressed.

 Sqlite3